The Semen Retention Phenomenon: Benefits and Risks

 Bottle It Up or Let It Flow?

-When partaking in any trend, knowing the pros and cons is important.
+Like any trend, knowing the pros and cons is important.
 Ie: Planking might hurt your back and that Patagonia vest might make you sweat your balls off in the summer months.
-When it comes to semen retention, like most trends, it may just come (or cum) down to personal preference.

 Make sure you do your research first and pay attention to what your body tells you.
 There’s nothing inherently wrong with ejaculating.
 On the flip side, it’s probably not going to kill you if you don’t ejaculate for a while.
 If you’ve decided to abstain out of curiosity, circumstance or a never-ending search for clarity and inner peace, then more power to you.
 After all, we’ve all been guilty of following dubious trends.